Fire and Destruction - to Rescue the Ecosystem

 Rotting bark and wood change the soil and kill the diversity.
 Rare and endangered species of animals and plants vanish.

-Chainsaw heroes of the day:
+Chainsaw heroes of that day:

 Melissa Grycan, Department of Natural Resources staff